 Which brings us back to expectations.
 Those can get you in trouble at Cosme.
 We really, really like this restaurant.
 But part of that is because we didn't expect to.
 We never really put this place up on a pedestal before our visits like some other people did, and we were surprised at how approachable it is - even though it sort of looks like the Death Star inside.
 It’s also important that you’re not someone who just expects Mexican food to be cheap, because Cosme most definitely isn’t.
 But we definitely think it’s worth your money, especially if you’re someone who can get down on a bunch of uni on top of a tostada.

 Thank you, Mexico, for giving us the gift of this glorious tostada.
 As a gesture of gratitude, we’d like to give you Arizona and Texas back.

-Considering the fact that avocado toast is pretty much the national breakfast these days, I'm surprised we haven't seen more stuffed avocado in the US.
-Maybe we're just not that creative.
+Considering the fact that avocado toast is pretty much the national breakfast these days, it's surprising we haven’t seen more stuffed avocado in the US.
+Maybe we’re just not that creative.
 Do it up.

 White fish, done in the classic al pastor style, and served with Cosme’s incredible homemade tortillas.
 Make some tacos, be proud of yourself.

 First of all, ordering this giant half duck with fresh tortillas is the most important thing you’ll do at Cosme.
 But understand that even though the menu says it’s for two, it’s actually for about nine people.
 So the second thing you’ll need to do is make a plan to get whatever you don’t eat out of the restaurant.
 Lord knows you have too much pride to ask to take the leftovers home.
 Maybe line your purse with some cellophane and create a diversion.

 Not looking to eat a duck at dinner?
 This mushroom and squash dish is a great option for vegetarians and 'shroom enthusiasts alike.